 What’s on your bucket list?
 I have always wanted to take a ride in a hot air balloon!

 How do you take your coffee or tea?
-Coconut sugar (it's surprisingly good in coffee!) and half and half.
+A little bit of cream.

 What is your role at UWGP?
 I am the Health Community Impact Director and staff to Thrive 2027 Goal 3.
 I attended the University of South Carolina, School of Public Health and have spent the last 20 years working to promote and support healthy communities in South Carolina and Maine.
 At United Way of Greater Portland, we do that by working to meet people where they are to increase access to mental health and substance use prevention and treatment services.